 Not a Tire, Not a Wheel…it’s a Tweel

 Pro landscapers are going to love this.
 John Deere ZTrak 900 commercial mowers can now be outfitted with Michelin X Tweel Turf tires that won’t ever go flat and ride much smoother than pneumatic tires.
 The benefits are almost too obvious to mention: no more downtime repairing flat tires and much less bouncing around, which is a big-time back saver.

-Flexible gear ties work great for securing tools for travel, but they come in handy for all sorts of other stuff, like holding a flashlight aimer for instance.
+Flexible gear ties work great for securing tools for travel, but they come in handy for all sorts of other stuff, like holding a flashlight in place while you work.
 The one pictured is made by Nite Ize and is available online as well as in many hardware stores and home centers.
-Plus: Do you ever use your tape measure as a note pad?
-You should!
-Here’s how.